US, UK brace for soaring death tolls as pandemic bears down

 “We’re starting to see light at the end of the tunnel,” Trump claimed at an White House briefing.

 Louisiana health officials reported 68 more coronavirus-related deaths, the state’s biggest jump since the outbreak began.
-In all, the state where New Orleans hosts millions of tourists yearly has about 480 reported deaths and over 13,000 infections.
+In all, the state where New Orleans hosts millions of tourists yearly has 477 reported deaths and over 13,000 infections.

-A report from a federal watchdog agency found that three out of four U.S. hospitals surveyed are already treating patients with confirmed or suspected COVID-19.

-Yet elderly Italians like Enrico Giacomoni were still dying alone even after being put on a breathing machine.
-The octogenarian’s family had to rely on a single daily update from a busy doctor.
+Yet elderly Italians like Enrico Giacomoni were still dying alone even after being put on a ventilator.
+His family had to rely on a single daily update from a busy doctor.

 “He wasn’t expecting this,” said his son, Roberto.
 “He was there hoping things would get better, and all I could do was tell him, ‘Papa, be strong.
 You’ll see, this will pass.’”